21toanyone-pro/Attention_OCR_KOR/README.md

 This project can run on Windows10, using the python3 environment and The network is built using tensorflow

+I generated FSNS format tfrecord for Korean text recognition and a dictionary of 2,445 korean characters.

 ## How to use your own image data to train the model
 ```